 In order for engineering teams to become elite in terms of performance and delivery time, they need to continuously focus on improving how they deliver software.
-At LinearB we call this Software Delivery Intelligence, which is essentially the sum of the methods, approaches and technologies that help dev teams become elite performing teams.
-I’d like to argue that if you only measure one thing in your engineering organization or on your specific development team – it should be cycle time.
+At LinearB we call this engineering intelligence, which is essentially the sum of the methods, approaches, and technologies that help dev teams become elite-performing teams.
+I’d like to argue that if you only measure one thing in your engineering organization or on your specific development team it should be cycle time.

 This post is going to dive into what cycle time is, what can adversely affect this metric, what you can do to improve your cycle time, and how to practically apply what you've learned.

 Data-Driven Engineering Teams

 Most organizations today are looking to be data-driven in all aspects of the business, but many don’t yet know how to approach this when it comes to engineering.
 It’s hard to know how your team is performing when it comes to the many metrics of software development.
 After years of managing engineering teams, and many different approaches to software development, I came to realize that there is one critical metric that encapsulates end-to-end performance.
 Cycle time.